What is video call fatigue?

 But there can be other reasons too.
-When our own video is on, it can give us a heightened sense of awareness about how we’re coming across, and what we look like.
+Since we can see ourselves in the video screen, it can give us a heightened sense of awareness about how we’re coming across, and what we look like.
 As well as being distracting, it creates another layer of self-conscious thinking that we don’t have when face to face.

-There can also be less opportunity to get up and stretch your legs.
+There can also be less opportunity to move around.
 Dialling in from your laptop means you’re at your desk more.
+You also have to stay within the camera lens.
 Whereas if you’re in the office you can move between meetings or pace up and down when on calls.
 This can lead to more aches and pains from sitting in one position all day.

 Tips to tackle video call fatigue

 The good news is that there are things that you can do to limit your experience of ‘video call fatigue’.
-Here are some tips.
+Here are five tips to help you.

 1. Take regular breaks